worstprgr/KSHPortals/README.md

 dungeon, requires some bigger refactoring of the code.
 This might be change in the future.

-If you really need a specific teleport, I refer to the [Developer Section](#Developer Section).
+If you really need a specific teleport, I refer to the -Developer Section.

 ## Limitations